open-telemetry/community/mission-vision-values.md

 ### Telemetry should be vendor-neutral

-For decades, monitoring and observability vendors have created differentiation – and lock-in – through agents that automatically gather useful telemetry from a wide integration surface.
-This lock-in is limiting for customers and inhibits innovation by tightly coupling telemetry collection and telemetry storage and analysis.
+For decades, monitoring and observability vendors have created differentiation through agents that automatically gather useful telemetry from a wide integration surface.
+Unfortunately, this differentiation also led to vendor lock-in for customers, and it inhibited innovation by tightly coupling telemetry collection with telemetry storage and analysis.
 With OpenTelemetry, we strive to provide a level playing field for all observability providers, avoiding lock-in for any vendor and interoperating with other OSS projects in the telemetry and observability ecosystem.

 ### Telemetry should be loosely coupled